farirpgs/fari-app/docs/blog.md

 For those who didn't know, Fari has this feature where you can copy an image on the web and add it inside index cards or character sheet fields.

-While it is a nice feature, its current implementation wasn't ideal since big images would big scaled down which made them hard to look at.
+While it is a nice feature, its current implementation wasn't ideal since big images would be scaled down which made them hard to look at.

 For that reason, I added a new image preview functionality which opens a full-screen modal if you click on those images.